There’s no such thing as a silly question!

 Our benchmark for arm strength is based on whether you could get from below decks to the outside deck via the companionway steps or an evacuation ladder in an emergency.
 We ask if you can climb a 6ft vertical ladder, which is about the length of an emergency exit ladder or a boarding ladder to get from a tall ship deck to an dinghy.
 If you can’t hold your body weight for these few seconds then you need to talk to us about whether our voyages are suitable.

 Our holidays are hands on voyages where we all help as a team to hoist sails.
-There will always be a mix of strengths on board from physical to motivational and social, and everyone’s contribution is valued.
+There will always be a mix of strengths on board and everyone’s contribution is valued.
+You will not be expected to pull the heaviest sails up by yourself!

 Please telephone us for advice, take a look at the questions on the booking form for your vessel so that you can see the sort of questions we will need to ask.
 Saying yes to any of the medical conditions like diabetes, or taking medication for thing like blood pressure may not exclude from a voyage.
 It depends a lot of the rigours or remoteness of the type of voyage you want to do, and your personal medical history.